Have you ever asked either question about any project that loomed in front of you?

 - When – We have to have the trees moved in 5 days.

-- The roads are already muddy and the trucks are only 2-wheel drive.
+- The roads are already muddy and the vehicles are only 2-wheel drive.
 The trucks will probably get stuck trying to drag the trees up the mountain from the logging site to the cabin site.

 To problem solve this the team must start brainstorming the four “W” areas mentioned.
 And, you go about it in the exact same order as outlined above.